-Turkish Ney - Phil Carroll - 1 x 1.5 hour session - OPEN LEVEL
+Ney - Kelly Dowall - 2 sessions - OPEN LEVEL

-Mike will teach you some technique and Maqamat (scales) and some easy tunes.
-PVC practice Neys will be available at the workshop and you can buy one for only $15.
+Kelly will teach you some technique and Maqamat (scales) and some easy tunes.
+PVC practice Neys will be available at the workshops – price to be confirmed.

-Persian Singing - Omid Rahimi - 4 x 1.5 hour sessions (3 with Persian Ensemble) - OPEN LEVEL
+Persian Singing - Omid Rahimi - 4 sessions (2 with Persian Ensemble) - OPEN LEVEL

 Omid will be teaching some of the traditional Persian songs and vocal technique.
-The singing group will combine with the Persian musical ensemble and will prepare pieces for the performance of Arosak-e Sang-e Saboor on the Sunday night.
+The singing group will also combine with the Persian musical ensemble and will prepare pieces for the performance of Arosak-e Sang-e Saboor on the Sunday night.

-Kurdish Songs - Karzan Al-Bajalan - 2 x 1.5 hour sessions - OPEN LEVEL
+Turkish Songs - Phil Carroll - 2 sessions + 1 session with Turkish Ensemble - OPEN LEVEL